 Best known for their Platinum selling Mercury-Prize nominated album Simple Things, the pair have recently collaborated with their friend José González to release brand new material this year.

-A soulful songstress born in Italy and raised in Singapore, Stella has wanderlust woven into her bones.
-The now Brixton-based singer released her debut EP, Space, in June 2016, followed by her hit single 'Girl' which has since garnered over 310k streams on Spotify, earning a spot on renowned playlists such as 'Sweet Soul Sunday', 'UK Viral 50'.
+Born in Italy and raised in Singapore, soulful songstress Stella Talpo has wanderlust woven into her bones.
+The now Brixton-based singer released her debut EP, Space, in June 2016, with breakout single 'Girl' going on to pick up an impressive 310k streams on Spotify, earning a spot on renowned playlists such as 'Sweet Soul Sunday' and 'UK Viral 50'.
 In 2017, Glastonbury festival named her as an Emerging Talent, raving of her whisky-smooth vocals, "the sound the walls of a 1920’s jazz club would make if they could talk."

 High-energy hedonists Savage Disco bring a neon kaleidoscope of disco debauchery to light up the fields of Hay-on-Wye.
-Over the years DJs such as Joe Goddard, Erol Alkan, Heidi, The 2 Bears, Smokin' Jo, Luke Solomon, Artwork, Benji B, Krankbrother and more have all guested alongside their army of dancing kings and queens.
+Over the years, DJs such as Joe Goddard, Erol Alkan, Heidi, The 2 Bears, Smokin' Jo, Luke Solomon, Artwork, Benji B, Krankbrother and more have all guested alongside their army of dancing kings and queens.
 Expect Savage’s signature mix of strip-club spectacle and polysexual party grooves that has earned them notoriety as London’s fiercest club night.

 Grandson of Brian Jones of The Rolling Stones and step grandson of Donovan